 CLAIM FOR THIS TASK: 'The sale of energy drinks should be restricted to those above 15 years of age'.

-POSSIBLE SPECIFIC RESEARCH QUESTION FOR THIS TASK: 'To what extent do energy drinks have a negative effect on the …….. system of the body'.
+(iii) NOW DEVELOP A SPECIFIC RESEARCH QUESTION FOR THIS TASK: Eg 'Energy drinks have a positive/negative effect on the …….. system of the body'.
 (You might look at increased energy boost for sport, mental health, risk-seeking behaviour, increased blood pressure, obesity, tooth erosion, adverse cardiovascular effects or kidney damage).